 Timeline | AP Exams | PSAT/SAT/ACT | SOL Testing | Final Exams | PoL

-Below are some Frequently Asked Questions regarding AP Tests and possible actions that need to be taken before the May exams.
-There are some deadlines already approaching, so please read through to find any information applicable to you!
+Below are some Frequently Asked Questions and other information regarding AP Tests and possible actions that need to be taken before the May exams.

 What changes are happening this year in AP?
 Please read this letter from Mrs. Lane, principal, regarding the major changes and about the timeline.

 What do I need to do at the start of the year?
 All students will have to have a College Board account in order to access important classroom materials as well as register for SAT exams and view scores for SATs, PSATs, and APs.
 This needs to be an account that students are able to regularly view and should have access to by August 29.
 We recommend students use a personal email address and not their school email address, as the school email address will expire when they graduate.

 If you have issues accessing your College Board account, there are prompts on that page that can help you, or you can contact the College Board at 888-225-5427.
 Oakton High School is not able to help with College Board accounts.

 Once I have a College Board account, what will I do?
 Each class will have a unique class that you will need to sign up for through AP Classroom.
 You will receive a unique code from your teacher that will enable you to enroll.
 Information on how to enroll can be found on the College Board website.
 This needs to be done early on in the year so we can have a correct accounting of students in each class!

 When are AP Exams held?
 Exam dates have changed due to COVID-19 and will be held the weeks of May 11 and May 18.
 The full schedule from College Board can be found on their website by April 3.